elastic/connectors/docs/RELEASING.md

    - Choose the maintenance branch you want to release from.
 For example, `8.16` if you want to release between 8.16.0 and 8.16.1
    - Click on "New Build"
    - Enter a descriptive message, and leave HEAD as the commit
+   - By default the docker image will be pushed to namespace `integrations`.
+To push the image to `enterprise-search`, add environment variable `DOCKER_IMAGE_NAME=docker.elastic.co/enterprise-search/elastic-connectors`.
    - Press "Create Build" and wait for the build to finish

 This will produce Connectors artifacts like **MAJOR.MINOR.PATCH+build<TIMESTAMP>**.